the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-Fortunately, create-react-app already comes with Jest, so you don't need to install anything.
-You can run the tests using the test script from your *package.json* on the command line.
-Execute your tests with `npm test` and you should be presented the following output:
+Fortunately, create-react-app comes with Jest, so you don't need to install anything.
+You can run tests using the test script from your *package.json* in the command line as soon as create-react-app is installed, and then execute your tests with `npm test` to produce the following output:

 {title="Command Line",lang="text"}
 ~~~~~~~